 Step 4 Drill a hole in the sealed end fitting, fit tube to timer and through the hole to the dripper

 The size of the hole should match the OD (outside diameter) of the irrigation tube you have chosen.
 Push the irrigation tube through the hole and then push the barbed end of the dripper into the tube.

-Connect the irrigation tube to the timer and then set the timer to irrigate at regular intervals during the day.
+Connect the irrigation tube to the timer and the timer to the cold water supply - then set the timer to irrigate at regular intervals during the day.
 With a bit of experimentation you can adjust the frequency and duration of the timer to ensure your plants are correctly irrigated with a small amount or run off to show that irrigation has occured over the full lenght of the gutter.